EvgeniiMaslov/python-playground/profile/notes.md

+The Markov decision process, or MDP, is simply a process that models how the AI interacts with the environment over time.

 The standard approach for solving MDP problems is by using dynamic programming, but RL offers some key advantages over dynamic programming.

 The types of problems that require learning an interactive and sequential decisionmaking process, where the decision at time step t affects the subsequent situations, are mathematically formalized as Markov decision processes (MDPs).